onkyoh/mma-fights-api/README.md

   - `name`: the name of the fighter
   - `link`: a link to the fighter's profile on Tapology
   - `last5`: an array containing the fighter's last 5 results
-- `fighterB`: an object containing the same parameters as `fighter1`
+- `fighterB`: an object containing the same parameters as `fighterA`

 ## Contributing ##